MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Microsoft.Dynamics.Nav.Model.Tools/Microsoft.Dynamics.Nav.Model.Tools.md

 The [!INCLUDE[nav_dev_shell_md](../includes/nav_dev_shell_md.md)] includes cmdlets for mdlets for merging and modifying application object files.
 These cmdlets are included in the Microsoft.Dynamics.Nav.Model.Tools module that is installed as part of the [!INCLUDE[nav_dev_shell_md](../includes/nav_dev_shell_md.md)] when you install the [!INCLUDE[nav_dev_long_md](../includes/nav_dev_long_md.md)].

 >[!NOTE]
->Also included in the [!INCLUDE[nav_dev_shell_md](../includes/nav_dev_shell_md.md)] are cmdlets for for creating extension packages.
+>Also included in the [!INCLUDE[nav_dev_shell_md](../includes/nav_dev_shell_md.md)] are cmdlets for creating extension packages.
 For more information about these cmdlets, see [Microsoft.Dynamics.Nav.Apps.Tools](../Microsoft.Dynamics.Nav.Apps.Tools/Microsoft.Dynamics.Nav.Apps.Tools.md).

 ## Microsoft.Dynamics.Nav.Model.Tools Cmdlets